marshallmick007/rack-kibo/README.md

 ## What Kibo Does

-Kibo will wrap any request for,or response containing the JSON Content-Type `application/json` in a simple structured JSON object:
+Kibo will wrap any request for JSON, or response containing the JSON Content-Type `application/json` in a simple structured JSON object:

 ```javascript